dtznvb5xg4-lab/Theraluxe-VMS-brand-funnel-analysis/README.md

 ## Data & Methodology
 - Survey-based dataset (synthetic)
+- Designed and authored the full survey instrument
 - Transformed wide-format data into a brand-level structure
 - Created calculated metrics for:
   - Awareness (%)